ayahamza1/MENABITs/index.md

 permalink: /
 ---

-## A reference for lawyers, academics, and policymakers.
+## Built for legal, academic, policy, and entrepreunerial reference.

 Compiled by [Aya Hamza](https://www.linkedin.com/in/ayahamza) to advance transparency in international investment law.